 - Change control – if you don’t have a clear process to identify and agree changes then create one.
 A change board may be needed to review and approve all changes.
 The Solution Architect should be playing a key role in change management to help estimate the impact and priority of changes.

 - Lessons learned / retrospectives – timely reviews of work completed and implementation of lessons learnt should be a given.
 These must be no fault open discussions that should result in agreed future improvements.
 Don’t wait until the end of the project, learn and improve as the project progresses!
+In an Agile project you may complete a retrospective for each sprint.

 - Be more agile (lower case a!) – I am not trying to suggest this implies the Agile methodology.
-But having an iterative approach to implementation which embraces change can be a useful mindset within any methodology.
+But having an iterative approach which embraces change can be a useful mindset within any methodology.

 - What does complete look like – understanding what success should look like is important.
 In fact sometimes just knowing that a task is “done” can take thought.
 From a developers point of view a task might be done when the code is written.
 But from a customer’s point of view done implies the code is written, tested, accepted and deployed.
 Having a common understanding of “done” can therefore be important.